Shana-Naz/OCDdash/README.md

 Select * from ocd_patient_dataset;

-### Query to Count Femlae vs Male that have ocd and their avg obsession score
+### Query to Count Female vs Male that have ocd and their avg obsession score

 SELECT
     Gender,
     COUNT(`Patient ID`) AS patient_count,
     ROUND(avg(`Y-BOCS Score (Obsessions)`),2) AS avg_obsession_score

 FROM
     ocd_patient_dataset

 GROUP BY Gender

 ORDER BY patient_count;

 ### Count of patients by ethnicity and their respective avg obsession score